-- 1. Based on Mathias Risse's claims, what is a "harm"?
-Why is a benchmark needed to assess whether a harm has been done? - 2.
+- Based on Risse's claims, what is a "harm"?
+What is a "benchmark", and why is one needed to assess whether a harm has been done? - 2.
 What three benchmarks does Risse examine?
 Why does he conclude that these benchmarks fail to demonstrate that the global order harms the global poor? - 3.
-Apart from that, what reasons does Risse give for rejecting the claim that the global order provides incentives for despots to seize power? - 4.
-Given that they reach opposite conclusions concerning the impact of the global order on the global poor, Thomas Pogge and Risse cannot both be right.
-Who has the strongest and most compelling argument?
+Apart from that, what reasons does Risse give for rejecting the claim that the global order provides incentives for despots to seize power?